Cairanoolithus: Description

 Cairanoolithus eggs are spherical and fairly large, measuring 15–19 cm in diameter.
 The outer surface is smooth or covered with a subdued netlike pattern of ridges, interspersed with pits and grooves (sagenotuberculate ornamentation).
 The eggshells are made up of partially interlocking column-shaped shell units and range from 1.10 to 2.65 mm thick.

 Several egg clutches of C. dughii are known, containing as many as 25 fossilized eggs.
-Unfortunately, taphonomical alterations (changes during the fossilization process) make it difficult to determine the original structure of the nest.
+However, taphonomical alterations (changes during the fossilization process) make it difficult to determine the original structure of the nest.
 Cousin (2002) hypothesized that Cairanoolithus eggs were laid on the surface of the ground, possibly buried beneath a mound of plant matter.
 Tanaka et al. (2015) noted that the shell had a high rate of water vapor conductance.
 Therefore, they concluded that Cairanoolithus nests were covered by organic or inorganic material, similar to modern eggs with high vapor conductance.